IMSGlobal/caliper-spec/caliper.md

 The Assignable Profile models activities associated with the assignment of digital content to a learner for completion according to specific criteria.
 Caliper provides a generic [AssignableDigitalResource](#assignableDigitalResource) for describing the `object` of these activities as well as a learner's [Attempt](#attempt) for recording a count of the number of times an assigned resource has been attempted.

-This profile would be useful for instructors to gather insight about the relationship between students and their assignments.
-Answers to the following questions can be enabled using this profile:

-* Who is assigned what material?
-* How long does it take to complete something that has been assigned?
-* What piece of assigned material presents the biggest challenge (i.e. needs most retake attempts)

 #### Minimum Conformance
 Create and send an [AssignableEvent](#assignableEvent) to a target [Endpoint](#endpoint).
 The [Started](#started) and [Submitted](#submitted) actions are required and MUST be implemented.
 The [Completed](#completed) action SHOULD be implemented.
 All other supported events and actions are considered optional.